Featured in Mental Health Weekly, February 2020

 Having leveraged telehealth for several years now, I’ve seen the numerous benefits of telepsychiatry and other telehealth modalities firsthand.
 These solutions facilitate stronger primary intervention in service of significantly increased access, improved outcomes, and reduced costs.

 The benefits of strengthening primary intervention for mental health through improving resources available to PCPs are multifaceted.

-- Through primary intervention, patients can access care to begin addressing mental health issues promptly, rather than forgoing care and winding up in emergency settings.
-In addition, patients and their PCPs can improve their relationship, strengthening trust between doctor and patient, and positively impacting overall quality of care beyond mental health.
+- Through primary intervention, patients can access care to address mental health issues promptly, rather than forgoing care and winding up in emergency settings.
+In addition, patients and their PCPs can improve their relationship, strengthening trust between doctor and patient and positively impacting the overall quality of care beyond mental health.

 Regarding this last point, my appointments are often filled with follow-up patients who could be directed back to their PCP when they are no longer high acuity.
-In an ideal clinic setting, I would be able to work at the top of my license with higher acuity patients and the lower acuity patients would be managed by their PCPs.
+In an ideal clinic setting, I could work at the top of my license with higher acuity patients, and the lower acuity patients would be managed by their PCPs.

 Along with the benefits of telehealth, there are challenges endemic to telepsychiatry technologies that should be discussed.

 To begin with, many providers and organizations have shown resistance to change, particularly with the transition to digital solutions to medical challenges.
 However, this landscape is shifting within psychiatry as more graduates, comfortable with technology and well aware of access challenges, enter the field.

 Within telepsychiatry itself, patients seeking mental health care are typically used to a physical presence and do not always respond well to technology-based solutions.
 They may become frustrated with technological issues, while other patients may even refuse or walk out of televisits.
 The shifting demographics of the psychiatry patient population equate to a patient population more comfortable with the proliferation of technology.
 However, this challenge remains difficult for older patients.